ucb-bar/fpga-zynq/README.md

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk`

-This directory contains a variety of files.
+This directory contains a variety of files that provide information about the hardware to the SDK.
 If you're interested in only the bitstream, you can stop here; the file you want is in:

 `$REPO/zybo/zybo_rocketchip/zybo_rocketchip.sdk/rocketchip_wrapper_hw_platform_0/rocketchip_wrapper.bit`